cormac85/LinkedIn_Assignment/README.md

 ### Direct Friends Lookup
 The second part of the solution seemed to be "balooning" in time quite quickly as the number of sampled relatioships increased.
 I used
 `data.tables` package for this, with an added index.
 This is probably one of the fastest ways to do data filtering like this in R.
+A few things could be tried to speed things up:

-Playing with the indexes might also help here, or using an external database for the queries (see next section).
+1. Use an external database for the queries (see next section).
+2. Use a different language (Python or a custom C solution).
+3. Modify the indexes on the lookup table.

 ### Graph Databases
 With the time frame involved I was not able to explore graph databases such as Neo4j to see if the naturally graph-based queries could be done faster.
-Given the nature of the queries in the proposed solution it would be worth exploring this approach.
+Given the nature of the queries / calculations in the proposed solution it would be worth exploring this approach, ahead of a standard relational database.